Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 ## Goal

-The goal of this documents is response to IOBuilders Challenge based on [Tokenized Money PoC](https://github.com/Ferparishuertas/iobuilders/wiki/IoBuilders-POC).
+This documents is the response to IOBuilders Challenge based on [Tokenized Money PoC](https://github.com/Ferparishuertas/iobuilders/wiki/IoBuilders-POC).

-There is a [glossary](./glossary.md), with terms and concepts used in this project.
+There is a [glossary of terms and concept](./glossary.md) used in this document.

 ## TL;DR

-The Tokenized Money PoC system will be composed of:
+The Tokenized Money PoC system will be composed of five subsystems:

   - **Mobile Wallet**, the mobile application, based on Web technologies.
 Build as a hybrid/PWA application.
-  - **Tokenized Money**, a REST representation of customer's resources.
-This system will integrate with the smart contracts and third party systems.
+  - **Tokenized Money**, the REST representation of customer's resources.
+This subsystem will, also, integrate with Ethereum, for smart contracts, and Inversis, as third party bakning system.
   - **Wallet** and **Identity** smart contracts.
 Used to deal with the customer *wallet* and the *Self Sovereign Identity*.
   - **Audit log**, as an immutable log, used to store all system events.

-All this subsystems will be deployed over AWS managed infrastructure.
+All subsystems will be deployed over Amazon Web services, using managed infrastructure and services.

 ### Disclaimer

-> Reganding the proposed solution, keep in mind that I'm not a Blockchain/Ethereum expert.
-That's why my solution is based on a *centralized architecture* and *cloud services*, and is not a Distributed Application.
-Could be interesting to discuss about how to build this system as a DApp.
+> Reganding this solution, keep in mind that I'm not a Blockchain/Ethereum/Smart Contracts expert.
+That's why my solution is based on a *centralized architecture* and *cloud services*, and is not designed as Distributed Application.
+Could be interesting open a discussion about how to build this system as a DApp.

 ## Architecture & technology